-You can learn more about the harpy eagle’s diet and hunting methods further down the page.
+(You’ll find out more about the harpy eagle’s diet and hunting methods further down the page.)

 What Does A Harpy Eagle Look Like?

 The back and upper wings of a harpy eagle are dark grey.
-Its undersides and legs are white, and there is a wide grey ‘collar’ around its neck.
-Its legs are white with distinctive black stripes.
+The undersides and legs are white, and there is a wide grey ‘collar’ around the bird’s chest / lower neck.
+The legs are white with distinctive black stripes.

 It is thought that the feathers around the harpy eagle’s face direct sound towards its ears.

 Harpy Eagle Size

-Harpy eagles are well known for their large size, and are the heaviest raptors in the americas.
+Harpy eagles are well known for their large size.
+They are the heaviest raptors of the Americas.

-Like many birds of prey, the female harpy eagle is larger than the male.
-One reason for this may be so that the male and female are not competing for the same prey.
-Female harpy eagles tend to hunt larger creatures than the males.
+As is the case with many birds of prey, the female harpy eagle is larger than the male.
+A likely explanation for this is that by being different sizes the male and female are not competing for the same prey.
+Female harpy eagles tend to hunt larger animals than the males.

-Harpy eagles are built more for a quick chase than a sustained pursuit, and can reach speeds of 50 mph (80 kmph)!
+Harpy eagles are built more for a quick chase than a long pursuit, and can reach speeds of 50 mph (80 kmph)!